Mweh/BootcampSwiftPhincon/akademik/week2-5/day1-20/netflixUIKit/README.md

 - [ ] Add a feature that can show all list of items
 - [ ] Add a share button
 - [ ] Remove duplicate unnecessary Model
+- [ ] Add a changelog inside the app

 - ...